 5. Build a High Level of Accountability/Business Cadence

 Most sales organizations give lip service to the importance of coaching.
 The sales managers are not held accountable for sales coaching.
 There is no formal review process of the quantity and quality of sales coaching.
 Without the POWER of accountability, how can any sales leader expect to see performance improvements due to sales manager coaching?
-Failure to do so will result in failure of expected sales performance gains.
+Failure to do so will result in the failure of expected sales performance gains.

 It is essential that sales leaders establish a high level of accountability and business cadence around their sales coaching.
 All levels of sales management must be held accountable for the quantity and quality of sales coaching.
 Senior sales management must be accountable for reviewing that sales coaching is happening.